This Call to Action was updated by women leaders from Asia, Africa, and Latin America during a workshop in Bogota, Colombia, on August 30–31, 2022.

 This financing must also strive to prevent and mitigate the adverse impacts of climate change, climate initiatives, and policies that are detrimental to these communities and women in order to ensure sustainable and dignified lives for all.
 As we move toward UNFCCC CoP 27 in Egypt in November 2022, it is crucial that measures to ensure that the commitments made at CoP26, as well as those from governments, are put into practice in a transparent manner and recognize the roles that women and girls play in climate mitigation, adaptation, and land protection.

-In fact, Indigenous women’s organizations received only 0.7% of all recorded human rights funding between 2010 and 2013 despite them using, managing, and conserving community territories that comprise over 50% of the world’s land and support up to 2.5 billion people.
-Where resources are reaching Indigenous women’s organizations, they are typically small-scale and short-term.
+In 2016, the Intergovernmental Economic Organisation (OECD) found that nearly US$10 billion was earmarked for civil society organizations (CSOs) fighting for gender justice.
+Yet, just 8% of these funds have reached CSOs working in developing countries, and only a fraction reportedly went to grassroots women’s rights organizations directly.
+In fact, Indigenous women’s organizations received only 0.7% of all recorded human rights funding between 2010 and 2013, despite using, managing, and conserving community territories that comprise over 50% of the world’s land.
+Even where resources are reaching Indigenous women’s organizations, they tend to be inadequate and short-term.

-Indigenous, Afro-descendant, and local community women experience a broad, multifaceted, and complex spectrum of mutually reinforcing systemic human rights violations.
+Indigenous, Afro-descendant, and local community women experience a broad, multifaceted, and complex spectrum of mutually reinforcing and systemic human rights violations.
 These act together to limit their self-determination and control of natural resources, all influenced by patriarchal power structures and multiple forms of discrimination and marginalization based on gender, class, race, ethnic origin, customs, and socioeconomic status.